 Garden Resources

-Two No Good, Very Bad Weeds
+No Good, Very Bad Weeds

 Hairy galinsoga (Galinsoga quadriradiata) is a big problem in the community garden.
 It is a prolific, seed-producing summer annual with opposite, egg-shaped to triangular leaves with coarsely toothed margins, sharp tips and densely hairy upper leaf surfaces.
 Numerous small flower heads are formed in terminal and axillary clusters.
 Each head has four to five white, three-toothed ray flowers and centers with numerous yellow disk flowers.
 The seed is enclosed in a single-seeded, brown to black, wedge-shaped, wind-disseminated fruit.